 Option 1 – Disconnecting Braking Resistor Only

 The first option allows only the braking resistor to be disconnected from the drive circuit.
 This is accomplished using a DC contactor connected between the drive and braking resistors.
 When a failure occurs, the controller can open the contactor; thus stopping current flow through the resistors.

 Option 2 – Disconnect Supply Voltage to the Drive

 The second option disconnects the incoming supply voltage to the drive.
 In Figure 4, the controller can open a line contactor connected between the supply voltage and the drive’s input; thereby cutting power to the drive.
-Again, should the failure occur during travel, the controller can bring the car safely to the floor before shutting down.
+Again, if the failure occurs during travel, the controller will bring the car safely to the floor before shutting down.